libical/libical/INSTALL.md

 Run `make docs` to build the API documentation and reference.

-Disable the docs make target by running cmake with -DICAL_BUILD_DOCS=False option.
+Disable the docs make target by running cmake with -DLIBICAL_BUILD_DOCS=False option.
 Disable the libical-glib developer documentation by running cmake with -DICAL_GLIB_BUILD_DOCS=False.

 ## Using vcpkg to install dependencies